Visa Application Channels

 Children and Infants

-Mouth closed, eyes open and visible No hands or objects in the frame For infants, lay on a plain white surface, ensuring open eyes and closed mouth
+• Eyes open and visible; mouth closed • No hands, toys, or objects in the frame • For infants, place on a plain white background, ensuring the face is fully visible

 Common Mistakes to Avoid